genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 ### Path parameters

-Path parameters are defined, as per the example below, and are always required:
+Path parameters are always required.
+Here is an example of how to define one:

 ```kotlin {2,5}
 endpoint(RequestType.GET, "test/{name}") {